 Videl had refused to wear any makeup, however, and Erasa hadn't insisted much, admitting that she didn't actually needed it, but adding that it would've brought out her natural beauty.

 She felt butterflies in her stomach as she pictured Gohan's expression when he saw her.
 He'd most likely blush and get flustered, and the thought made Videl grin.
 Glancing at her watch again, Videl figured that she might as well get going.
 She would probably get to their meeting spot a little early, and although Gohan wasn't very famous for his punctuality, she didn't want to sit around waiting any longer.
 She grabbed the small purse Erasa insisted she borrowed from her and headed out of her bedroom, along the hallway, walked past many doors, and finally reached the front entrance.

 She'd told a maid to inform her father that she would be out today.
 Hopefully he wouldn't get suspicious, but knowing her dad, Videl didn't worry much.
 His cluelessness was pretty convenient at times like these.

 Videl walked outside, looked up at the cloudy sky and frowned slightly in worry.
 No rain today, alright?
 She silently requested.

 Soon, she had climbed in her jet copter and was off.
 She felt nervous, her hands were sweaty on the handle.
 She was going to spend the whole day with Gohan.
-It made her happy, but at same time she worried for stupid little things, like, what if he got tired of her?
+It made her happy, but at the same time she worried about stupid little things, like, what if he got tired of her?
 What if they ran out of things to say?
 What if he got bored?

 She had fought her insecurities so that she could be Gohan's girlfriend, but they were still there, creeping into her head, filling it with worry and dread.
 They haunted her, teased her, mocked her.
 They wouldn't leave her alone, no matter how happy she was to be with Gohan.
 They would taint her glee with unnecessary concerns, making her imagine the worst.